gerstner-hub/libcosmos/doc/coding_style.md

 Other Identifiers
 -----------------

-- Variables: use snake case: `int my_variable;`
+- Variables: use snake case: `int my_variable;`.
 - Parameter names: same as for variables.
-Use no prefix.
+Use no prefix, except for disambiguation.
-- Constants: all upper case, separated with underscore: `constexpr int MY_CONSTANT = 10;`
+- Constants: all upper case, separated with underscore: `constexpr int MY_CONSTANT = 10;`.
-- Preprocessor defines / macros: lice constants
+- Preprocessor defines / macros: like constants.
-- Namespaces: all lower case, one word only like `cosmos::proc`
+- Namespaces: all lower case, one word only like `cosmos::proc`.

 Braces
 ------